FeroxFoxxo/MQReawakened/ASSETLOADER.md

 - Setup a server from the [Setup Launcher Guide](SETUP_LAUNCHER.md)
 - Once the server is setup run `generateFixedBundles` and wait for it to finish
 - These fixed bundles can be found in `MQData/Game/Data/Assets/FixedBundles`
 - Create a new folder called `MQBundles` (name doesn't matter) with this folder structure: Bundles, Levels and XMLs
 - Copy the fixed bundles to the Bundles folder inside of MQBundles
 - Find the assetDictionary/PublishConfiguration files in `MQData/Game/Data/Assets/AssetDictionaries`
 - Copy these files both normal .xml and .VGMT.xml to the Bundles folder inside of MQBundles
 - Copy the XML files from `MQData/Game/Data/XMLs/XMLFiles` to the XMLs folder inside of MQBundles
 - Copy the Level files from `MQData/Game/Data/XMLs/Levels` to the Levels folder inside of MQBundles
+- Zip the MQBundles folder and upload it to your server under the `Build/Archives/Caches` folder
-- Set `UseCustomAssetLoader` to true in `MQData/Game/Data/Configs/AssetBundle.json`
+- Set `UseCustomAssetLoader` to true in `Game/Data/Configs/AssetBundle.json`
 - Enable `FORCE_REBUILD` in the environment variables
 - Restart the server
 - Disable `FORCE_REBUILD` in the environment variables